saltyrtc/saltyrtc-meta/Protocol.md

   number MUST be `0` and the overflow number MUST be increased by `1`.
 * The overflow number SHALL NOT reset to `0` if it was greater than `0` before.

-In case that the peer does make use of the combined sequence number, it MUST check that the combined sequence number has not reset to `0` if it was greater than `0` before.

 In case that any check fails, the peer MUST close the connection with a close code of `3001` (*Protocol Error*) unless otherwise stated.